Western use of the swastika in the early 20th century: In popular culture

 The swastika is seen on binders of pre-Nazi era publications of works by Rudyard Kipling.
 Both left and right orientations were used.

 Two white swastika symbols on an Indian blanket made an appearance in the 1922 Buster Keaton silent movie "The Paleface".
 A newspaper columnist noted Nazis had adopted the swastika in 1920, prior to the film's release, but that "Only a bonehead would read anything sinister into that coincidence."

 Publisher Harold Hersey adopted a blue swastika as a symbol for his line of pulp magazines, Magazine Publishers.
 When the company was purchased by A. A. Wyn in 1929, the swastika was replaced with an Ace of Spades.

 Swastika quilt patterns were popular in America prior to World War II.
 In 2010, the Greeley Museums in Greeley, Colorado, received a donated quilt covered in 27 swastikas, believed to date to around 1900.
 "The swastika quilt-block pattern is also known as the Battle X of Thor, Catch Me If You Can, Devil's Dark Horse, Whirligig and Zig Zag" according to the museum registrar.
 The quilt was not put on general display while museum officials considered how to provide context.

 A quilt with swastika-like pattern dating to 1927 was removed from display from a Havre, Montana museum in December 2010 after complaints from the public.
 A group of residents of the Bear's Paw Mountains had embroidered their names in the historic quilt, a gift for an ill neighbour.
 "It was a very, very nice quilt and the story behind it was absolutely heartwarming" according to a member of the museum foundation.

 Metal typeface Swastika borders were used by U.S. printers in the early 20th century.
 Controversy arose in 1937 when they appeared on Passaic, New Jersey sample election ballots.
 The printer responded, "I've used the swastika emblems for ballot borders long before the world ever knew Hitler."

 In the 1925 novel The Great Gatsby, one of the characters runs a business called "The Swastika Holding Company".

-One of the few examples of its decorative use in Post-war American popular culture can be found in the 1950 George Cukor film Born Yesterday.
+One of the few examples of its decorative use in Post-war American popular culture can be found in the 1950 film Born Yesterday, directed by George Cukor, the son of Hungarian-Jewish immigrants.
 Wallpaper featuring prominent gold swastikas serve as the background to many scenes involving Broderick Crawford's character, Harry Brock.